 You can give or tithe by dropping your gift in the black boxes during either worship, or you can give online securely any time.
 You may also wish to set up automatic transfers from your account.
-This can be done online also or through your online banking.
+This can be done online or through your bank.

 WHAT IS A UNITED METHODIST CHURCH?